American History in the City of London

 It’s one of London’s most iconic buildings, but there’s a surprising amount of American connections in St Paul’s Cathedral.

-Little clues to American history can be found in the railings in front of the alter below.
+Little clues to American history can be found in the railings in front of the altar below.
 As well as dates relating to the Cathedral, there’s also the dates 1607 (Foundation of Jamestown) and 1776 (Declaration of Independence) embedded into the ironwork.

 The chapel is a place to quiet contemplation and contains a Roll of Honour to the 28,000 American servicemen who were stationed in the UK, and gave their lives, during the Second World War.